mdsumner/spbabel/README.md

 Spbabel provides simple tools to flip between specialist, bespoke formats and tabular, generic forms of spatial data.
 This package aims assist in the ongoing development of tools for spatial data in R. This is really a set of tools for developing other tools, but do see some examples in the vignettes.

+The key functions for simple decomposition and recomposition are `sptable` and `sp`, which provide the identified coordinates in a single data frame.

-A table-based framework allows for the easy transfer between the different spatial representations in R, in generic database-ready tables.
+A more useful and extensible decomposition is provided by `map_table` which provides data frames of the object data, the parts data and the coordinates data as separate tables linked by ID.
+See here for more on the rationale. <http://rpubs.com/cyclemumner/sc-rationale> This table-based framework allows for the easy transfer between the different spatial representations in R, in generic database-ready tables.

-Currently supported are
+Currently supported:

 -   sf
 -   sp